orsk-moscow/42_push_swap_checker/README.md

 This is a custom checker script for _Push_swap_ project which students of [42 Programming School](https://en.wikipedia.org/wiki/42_(school)) learn after _Print-f_ project on branch of algorithms.

 ## Requirements
-Right now, Python script adapted only for School's IMacs PC and similar PC with Mac OS Sierra or Catalina.
+Right now, Python script adapted only for School's IMacs and similar Macs with Mac OS Sierra or Catalina.
 Script was not tested for Linux OS family.

 ## Covered cases
 Script checks all base cases, excluding memory leaks and Norme: